joFolta/FEM-python3/README.md

 ### Lists
 - **Lists are mutable - can be changed.**
-- [ ] - declared with square brakcets
+- [ square brackets ] - declared with square brakcets
 - names = ["Johann", "Sam", "Suzie",]
   - trailing commas are encourages
 - methods: